salma71/sinatra_todo_app/README.md

  - run shotgun to open the app
  - open the local host in your web browser
  - start by hitting sign-up button

-**Note** You have to enter a proper email to be allowed to signup to the application.
+> **Note** You have to enter a proper email to be allowed to signup to the application.

+### You can read how I did this App step by step by visiting this link <http://www.example.com>